 - Turning on the sink faucet so that it can take a shower.

 - Placing a large water bowl outside the cage and splashing it.

-For the spray bottle, ensure that the water is lukewarm so that your caique isn’t shocked by the cold temperature.
+For the spray bottle, ensure the water is lukewarm so the caique isn’t shocked by the cold temperature.

 Here’s how to train a caique parrot: